babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Cells for .NET.md

 - Convert Excel files to various other formats.
 - [Formula calculation engine](https://docs.aspose.com/display/cellsnet/Supported+Formula+Functions) that supports all basic and advanced Excel functions.

-## New Features & Enhancements in Version 20.6
+## New Features & Enhancements in Version 20.7

-- Support for storing temp file for session info in `GridWeb`.
+- Added support for the  `FilterString()` criteria.
-- Improved the performance of picture/shape loading.
+- Ability to check whether the struct or window of the workbook is protected with a password.

-For the detailed notes, please visit [Aspose.Cells for .NET 20.6 Release Notes](https://docs.aspose.com/display/cellsnet/Aspose.Cells+for+.NET+20.6+Release+Notes).
+For the detailed notes, please visit [Aspose.Cells for .NET 20.7 Release Notes](https://docs.aspose.com/display/cellsnet/Aspose.Cells+for+.NET+20.7+Release+Notes).

 ## Read & Write Spreadsheet Formats